thomaskhub/ums/README.md

 - the rtmp inputSwitch.c will read the rtmp chunk buffer and forward the frames to the output modules.
   - If rtmp input goes down the switch uses preloaded frames from a jpg file instead so that stream never interrupts.
   - three different fillers are being played depending on the wallclock time and the event configuration
-- the main output module will forward the video files to another RMTP server (16-07-2022 Implemented until here)
+- the main output module will forward the video files to another RTMP server (16-07-2022 Implemented until here)
-  - it can also optionaly store the video chunks in a MPEGTS file
+  - it can also optionally store the video chunks in a MPEGTS file
-  - and it also forwards it the the Dash muxer
+  - and it also forwards it the the Dash mux
 - As Dash/HLS are ABR protocols each output needs to create different bandwidth and resolutions.

   - x264 encoder is implemented in the output.c file.